bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="4.747436570428697in"} -->

 And then, you pop over to six.
-That\'s the way things are going on here.
+That&apos;s the way things are going on here.
 Have some fun with images.
 Images are always fun.
 People like to see your pictures.
-And it\'s always nice when you can have that extra little bit of style to them.
+And it&apos;s always nice when you can have that extra little bit of style to them.

-I hope you\'ll put your own pictures in and you\'ll play with your own circle classes, rounded classes, and responsive classes.
+I hope you&apos;ll put your own pictures in and you&apos;ll play with your own circle classes, rounded classes, and responsive classes.
 The important part is to get as much experience and practice as possible.